211 E. Newton, Suite 5

 Table of Consanguinity

 Affidavit to Establish Title

 Refusal of Letters – Spouse / Minor / Creditor

 The Probate Court also has jurisdiction to appoint someone as the guardian of an incapacitated person or as the conservator of the assets of a disabled person.
 In some instances, it may be necessary to appoint a guardian and/or conservator of a minor child.

 Other examples of probate cases include:

 96 hour commitments

 Probate records are public record, unless otherwise determined by the courts to be confidential.
 Confidential records include Mental Health and Alcohol & Drug related cases.

 I hope you find this site helpful.
-If you have any questions or concerns, please review our FREQUENTLY ASKED QUESTIONS section or you may contact our office at 573-378-4235.
+If you have any questions or concerns, contact our office at 573-378-4235.
 Office hours are 8:00 a.m. to 5:00 p.m.
 CST Monday through Friday.
 We honor all holidays regulated by the State of Missouri.
 We are located in the Morgan County Justice Center.
 All files are maintained in Versailles.
 Our staff is always more than happy to assist you.